DDexxeDD/phtree-c/README.md

 ## A Note About Node Size and Memory Alignment

 On the development machine, in almost all combinations of bit widths and dimensions, nodes in the tree are less than 64 bytes in size.
 Only trees of 64 bit width and 6 dimensions are greater than 64 bytes.
-So if you are worried about cache lines, don't use 64 bit width and 6 dimenions.
+If you are worried about nodes fitting in a single cache line, you can use any bit width and dimensionality _except_ a width of 64 bits in 6 dimensions.

-In trees with low bit widths and dimensions, the node point will align to the node's children pointer, so there is a lower limit on how small you can make nodes, unless you disable memory alignment.
+In trees with low bit widths and dimensions, the node point will align to the node's children pointer.
+This means there is a lower limit on how small you can make nodes, unless you disable memory alignment.

 ## Building the examples